 If you want to raise a lot of money for your business, get ready to do a lot of creative marketing and outreach.
 Put simply, you’re probably going to have to reach out to a lot of friends, family, and customers to get your business’s GoFundMe some real momentum.

-Finally, at risk of stating the obvious, you’re probably not going to be able to secure as much funding with crowdfunding as you would with more traditional business funding sources.
+Finally, you’re probably not going to be able to secure as much funding with crowdfunding as you would with more traditional business funding sources.

 Unless your campaign goes absolutely viral, it’s pretty likely that your fundraising proceeds won’t be able to match the cash or credit that you can get through business loans or business credit cards